Juncker says Cyprus and troika must expedite talks

 Juncker, who was in Cyprus for an informal meeting of European finance ministers, said a meeting he had with Cypriot President Demetris Christofias was "clearing up the Cypriot intentions".

-Leaked documents suggest the troika want salary cuts in an inflated public sector, pension reforms and privatizations, unlikely to go down well with a general election looming in five months.
+Leaked documents suggest the troika want salary cuts in an inflated public sector, pension reforms and privatisations, unlikely to go down well with a general election looming in five months.

 Cypriot officials say the timing of a new visit by lenders is expected to be clarified next week.